 And for some reason, guests seem to RSVP sooner!

 14. Send postcard-style save the dates.

-And save the date cards aren’t mandatory, so you can skip them altogether if you need room in your budget.
-Read: When to Send Invitations (If Skipping Save the Dates) for helpful info.
+Wondering if save the date cards necessary?
+They’re definitely something you don’t HAVE TO have, so you can skip them altogether if you need room in your budget.
+If you are planning to save money on your wedding by forgoing save the date cards, be sure to read: When to Send Invitations (If Skipping Save the Dates) for helpful info.

 15. Choose escort cards that double as favors.

 Save money on your wedding extras by using things that serve two purposes, like escort cards that also go home as wedding favors for guests.
 These are by Original Animal Magnet.